0xsumatt/arbi_tracker/README.md

 This is highly experimental and hasn't really been tested much so please don't rely too heavily on it

 *TODO
-Add async or threading
+-Add async or threading
-Tidy up the code more
+-Tidy up the code more